lnp2pBot/bot/README.md

 # P2PLNBot
 Telegram bot which allows to people to trade using lightning network with other people on telegram, this is an open source project and anyone can create issues, submit a PR, fork it, modify it or create their own bot with the code.

-**p2plnbot** is being developed on nodejs and connect with an LND node, after some thinking we couldn't find a good way telegram bot that give this kind of service without being custodial, but we developed a **trust minimized** model for this, we are not custodians of funds of the users, this is why we use hold invoices, the bot only settle seller invoices when each party is ok with it and at that same times the bot pay the buyer's invoice.
+**p2plnbot** is being developed on nodejs and connects with an LND node, we wanted that the telegram bot be able to receive lightning payments without being custodial, after some thinking we decided to use hold invoices for it, the bot only settle seller invoices when each party is ok with it and right after that moment the bot pays the buyer's invoice.

 ## Creating a sell order
 1. Alice tells to the bot that she wants to sell 5000 sats for **n** fiat amount.